encounterplus/module-packer/README.md

 ## Monsters

 Monster stat blocks can be created within a Markdown file.
+When exported as a module, these monsters will be added to EncounterPlus's compendium.
 The Monster stat blocks are specified using standard [YAML](https://en.wikipedia.org/wiki/YAML) just like the Front-Matter on each page.

 ~~~Markdown
 ```Monster {.two-column}